Herald: An Interactive Period Drama: Development

 In interviews with Gamasutra and Polygon, Wispfire reveals that they drew influence from Telltale's The Walking Dead for its character driven dialogue choices and TV series like Downton Abbey for its style, as well gathering people's thoughts on equality, colonialism, and multiple perspectives on cultural background, race, sexuality and gender that has "profound aspects of one's development".
-The staff states that the HLV Herald ship and characters on board serves as a "metaphor for the multicultural society."
+The staff states that the HLV Herald ship and characters on board serves as a "metaphor for the multicultural society".

 When developing the graphics, Wispfire choose to use the Live2D program, as they lack the resources to do everything in 3D, to animate the characters portraits to convey their emotions with their facial expressions, inspired by the 2D portraits use in Japanese visual novels.

 On March 31, 2017, Wispfire released a Patch that allows Herald to be played with dual analog stick game controllers.
 The Patch also includes bugfixes, changes and rewritten versions of various dialogue choice texts and help notes, and a new music theme for Daniel Barros.

 During an interview at the E3, Wispfire's Roy van der Schilden states that Book III and IV will be released sometime in 2018.
-After years of delay, Wispfire announced Book III and IV with be release 2023, partnering with 2Awesome Studio.
+After years of delay, Wispfire announced Book III and IV will be released 2023, partnering with 2Awesome Studio.
+It finally released on May 1, 2025.

 Reception

 Herald received mostly positive to moderate reviews, being praise for its plot, themes, voice acting, 2D art, and diverse characters.
 However, its 3D graphics, story pacing, and narrative branch gameplay are met with criticism.
 Even when it was still in development, the game receives positive feedback for their demo version, such as PopMatters praising Herald for its graphics and its gameplay for capturing the "mood with breadth rather than striving for particularities, and ultimately it is better for doing so."
-Aggregating review website Metacritic calculated an average score of 77 out of 100 based on 7 reviews, indicating "generally favorable reviews."
+Aggregating review website Metacritic calculated an average score of 77 out of 100 based on 7 reviews, indicating "generally favorable reviews".